LizardByte/Sunshine/docs/source/about/installation.rst

 ============
 The recommended method for running Sunshine is to use the `binaries`_ bundled with the `latest release`_.

-..
-Attention:: Additional setup is required after installation.
+.. attention:: Additional setup is required after installation.
 See :ref:`Setup <about/usage:setup>`.

 Binaries